Bhutan Entry Requirements

 Currency

-Declaration required for amounts exceeding $10,000 USD or equivalent
+Declaration required if carrying cash exceeding USD 10,000 equivalent

 Gifts/Goods